-- 4.3.2 None of the National Park's settlements have direct national rail network access.
-The nearest railway stations are at lyybridge and Okehampton, though the mainline rail service passes through South Brent, and a recreational heritage line links Buckfastleigh with Totnes, where there is a mainline service.
-There are currently four potential rail opportunities for Dartmoor National Park: - There has been a desire to explore whether the Buckfastleigh to Totnes heritage line could be extended to its original Ashburton terminus.
-The option for this exists through the identification of land at Chuley Road for redevelopment. - A small portion of land beside the rail line at South Brent is safeguarded for the potential re-opening of South Brent station.
-This is the only land option which could enable future rail access returning to South Brent. - Long term options (2030+) include reopening the Okehampton, Coleford Junction, Tavistock to Plymouth route north of Dartmoor.
+4.3.2 None of the National Park's settlements have direct national rail network access.
+The nearest railway stations are at lvybridge and Okehampton, though the mainline rail service passes through South Brent, and a recreational heritage line links Buckfastleigh with Totnes, where there is also a mainline service.
+There are currently threefour potential rail opportunities for Dartmoor National Park:

-• Outside Dartmoor work is on-going to provide a regular Exeter to Okehampton service supported by a parkway station at Okehampton.
+- There has been a recent desire to explore whether the Buckfastleigh to Totnes heritage line could be extended to its original Ashburton terminus.
+The option for this exists through the identification of land at Chuley Road for redevelopment. - There is aA small portion of land beside the rail line at South Brent is safeguarded for the potential re-opening of South Brent station.
+This is the only land option which could potentially support enable future rail access returning to South Brent. - Long-term Ooptions (2030+) to improve resilience at the Dawlish coastal mainline route include a long term (2030+) strategy for completion of an alternative route to the north of Dartmoor through\include reopening the Okehampton, Coleford Junction, and Tavistock to Plymouth route north of Dartmoor.
+Given substantial uncertainty at this time, and limited risk of the potential route being prejudiced by development, land has not been identified for this purpose within the Local Plan. - Outside Dartmoor work is on-going to provide a regular Exeter to Okehampton service supported by a parkway station at Okehampton.